malik8154/malik8154/README.md

   - Customizable income & expense dashboard
   - Investment analysis with risk forecasting and inflation-awareness
   - Budget planning and debt management tools
-  - Exportable financial reports (PDF/CSV) and educational modules
+  - Exportable financial reports (PDF/CSV) and educational modules 📌 *Due to university policy, the project isn't publicly hosted on GitHub — view details on LinkedIn.*
 🔗 [View the project details on LinkedIn](https://www.linkedin.com/in/malik-muhammad-shahmeer-rashid/details/projects/)

 ---